 Directions for Kaapi for Two

-- While your Indian coffee filter is filtering your decoction, place 250mL of milk into a small sauce pan and bring it to a boil**.
+- While your decoction is filtering, place 250mL of milk into a small sauce pan and bring it to a boil**.
 You are looking to bring it just to the beginning stages of a boil, do not boil it for an extended period of time.

 - Turn off the heat and add a small amount of sugar if desired.

-- Froth the milk in either the traditional method or with a French press.
+- Froth the milk.
+You can use a handheld milk frother, a French press, or whisk it by hand.
 Be careful not to burn yourself with hot milk.

-- For traditional method: Froth the milk by pouring it back and forth between two bowls.
+- The traditional milk frothing method: Froth the milk by pouring it back and forth between two bowls.
 Make sure to get some altitude on your pours to create turbulence for a nice foamy milk mixture.
 (This method definitely gets some fancy points).

 - Divide your coffee decoction between two glasses and add you foamy milk to the top.